vchlum/wireless-hid/README.md

   - `make`
   - `gnome-shell` (`gnome-extensions` command)

-## Development dependencies
-  - This is only required for the `gtk4` build target
-    - If you don't know what that is, you don't need this
-  - `libgtk-4-bin`

 ## Extension settings:
   > Hide unknown battery states:
   - Some devices misreport disconnected batteries as connected